bmwcarit/barefoot/README.md

 #### Barefoot library

-Java library for integrating the map into software and services with map-matching as basis for spatio-temporal analysis on the map.
+The core is a Java library that integrates the map into software and services with map-matching as basis for spatio-temporal data analysis on the map.
+This comes with an extensive set of functions for geographic operations (GeographicLib), spatial operations and standard formats (ESRI Geometry API).

 #### Map-matching server (stand-alone)